Meet our team of dreamers and doers.

 Stacy Trelewski

-Stacy Trelewski has been an LEP Coach since March 2022.
+Stacy Trelewski has been a License-Exempt Provider (LEP) Coach since March 2022.
 She has dedicated her life to serving children and families.
 Since 2001, she has worked with children and their families in a variety of capacities, from childcare, to family education, to teaching preschool, and eventually coaching teachers.

 Mrs. Trelewski is very passionate about early childhood education and the benefits that it has on our youngest members of society.
 She has a strong knowledge of developmentally appropriate and best practices.
 It is important to her that all children receive education in social/emotional, physical, language, cognitive, literacy, and math in a play-based learning environment.
 She is passionate about social emotional development, and strongly believes that all behavior is communication.
 She is committed to ensuring that the children and families in her care are served to the best of her ability.